jfraeys/.local-bin/README.md

   - `-a` or `--disable-auto-update`: Disable Homebrew auto-updates.
   - `-n` or `--disable-notification`: Disable notifications during setup.

+## Documentation

+For detailed documentation, please visit the [GitHub Pages site](https://jfraeys.github.io/.local-bin/docs/).

-Feel free to use this script to simplify sending commands to specific tmux windows based on branch names or other identifiers in your development workflow.
+Feel free to use this script collection to enhance your development workflow!